pulsely/webstack-securitygroups/README.md

 # Security Groups Webstack by Pulsely

 __Security Groups Webstack__ is a Django powered webstack solution developed by [Pulsely](https://www.pulsely.com/).
-__Security Groups Webstack__ implements a two-sided market for jobseekers and employers.
+__Security Groups Webstack__ let you control the access of a specific Security Group in an Amazon Web Services Virtual Private Network.

 ---